WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 | > DAY & <= 7 DAYS | `THIRTY_MINUTES`, `HOURLY`, `DAILY`, `WEEKLY`, `MONTHLY`                   |
 | > 7 DAYS          | `DAILY`, `WEEKLY`, `MONTHLY`                                               |

-* timezone - Optional argument: Accepts a String representing the timezone, using which the intervals should be formed, the default timezone used is `UTC`.
+* timezone - Optional argument: accepts a String representing the timezone, using which the intervals should be formed; the default timezone used is `UTC`.

 Refer the below sample syntax for the `aggregationInterval` argument.